KeyCore/MathOperation/README.md

 - 6^3 = 216

  Assume we have only summation (+) and subtraction (-), we would still be able to implement the remaining three oprators.
-Multiplication, for instance, is a repetition of summation.
-Division is a repetition of
+Multiplication, for instance, is repeated summation.
+6*3 (six times three), means 6+6+6, and slso 3+3+3+3+3+3, both of which yields 18.

 - 6*3 = 6 + 6 + 6 (also 6*3 equals 3+3+3+3+3+3+3).

+Division is repeated subtraction of one number from another, while counting how many times it ca be done.
+6/3 (6 divided by three) for instance  means asking, how many times may 3 be drawn from 6, and the answer is 2.

 - 6 / 3 = How many times 3 may be subtracted from 6 before reaching 0, which is 2.

+In the same fashion, exponentials may be computed as repeated multiplication.
+6^3 for instance, means 6*6*6.

-- 6^3 = 6 * 6^2 (Exponential can be defined recursively, 6^0=1).
+- 6^3 = 6 * 6^2.
+Exponentials can be defined recursively, by noting that the bottom element is 6^0=1.

+In this Math Operation project we will replace:
+- multiplication by repeated summation
+- division by repeated subtraction
+- exponential computation by repeated multiplication

 The front end programming language in browsers, which is Javascript, of course enables each of the five operators (+,-,*,/,^).
 However, for the sake of this project let us insist on the following limitations: